harryalaw/merry-cRUSTmas/README.md

 # merry-cRUSTmas
-Some poorly written rust advent of code solutions
+Learning and optimising rust through advent of code problems.